samatechtw/pubstudio-builder/backend/site-api/Readme.md

 # Pubstudio Site API

-The Site API is written in Rust, and is not managed by Nx.
+The Site API is written in Rust, and not managed by Nx.
 Use the instructions below to install and run.

 ## Prerequisites